ppetrovtv/pine_script_docs/source/essential/Strategies.rst

-When trading on intra-day resolutions, the cross-rate on the close of the trading day previous to the bar where the strategy is calculated will be used and it will not be changed during the trading session.
+When trading on intra-day resolutions, the cross-rate on the close of the trading day previous to the bar where the strategy is calculated will be used and it will not change during the trading session.

 When trading on resolutions higher than 1 day, the cross-rate on the close of the trading day previous to the close of the bar where the